oatlog/oatlog/doc/report/main.typ

 #TODO[get exact numbers]

 We test Oatlog by comparing it against the egglog @egglog testsuite and comparing the number of e-nodes for each relation.
-In the testsuite, 16.3498 out of 90.859 only contain language constructs supported by Oatlog and it passes all of those tests.
+In the testsuite, 16.3498 out of 90.859 only contain language constructs supported by Oatlog, and it passes all of those tests.
+Additionally, we have property tests on our index implementations and snapshot testing on all of our IRs (HIR, TIR, LIR).

 // birewrite
 // eqsat_basic